malovitsinm/MobileTestExercises/quiz_answers/homework2.md

 >What should be improved/changed in existing test code?
 Why, for what?

 The usual suspects:
-    - We need to get rid of thread.wait() (this is just criminal) and implement some kind of timed waiter;
+-We need to get rid of thread.wait() (this is just criminal) and implement some kind of timed waiter;
-    - All of hardcoded values should be replaced either by ENUM constants or values read from properties;
+-All of hardcoded values should be replaced either by ENUM constants or values read from properties;
-    - Our tests are not really tests, we should figure out what are we even testing and create pageObject classes;
+-Our tests are not really tests, we should figure out what are we even testing and create pageObject classes;